CyVerse-learning-materials/DOI_request_quickstart/docs/doi_faq.md

 stored in large-scale storage resources that are monitored 24/7, it is secure.
 Because it allows transfer, upload, and download across different computers and platforms, it can store very large datasets.
-And because its data is accessible to CyVerse\'s suite of large-scale computational analysis resources, users can seamlessly analyze, manage, and publish new results.
+And because its data is accessible to CyVerse's suite of large-scale computational analysis resources, users can seamlessly analyze, manage, and publish new results.
 For more information, see [Is CyVerse Curated Data Right for My